TadiT7/treble_experimentations_wiki/Nokia-1.md

 No USSD's messages.
 But performing USSD menu works fine.

+DO NOT PRE-SET SIM LOCK WHEN YOU PERFORM FIRST BOOT OR YOU'LL GET BOOTLOOPED!

 * GPU / Video decoding:

 Works fine.
 GPU works smoother in this ROM.